phimage/Prephirences/README.md

 ```swift
 let managedPref = ManageObjectPreferences(myManagedObject)
 ```
+### Plist ###
+There is many way to play with plist file

+- You can use `Plist` (with the useful `write` method)
+- You can init `DictionaryPreferences` or `MutableDictionaryPreferences` with plist file
+- You can read dictionnary from plist file and use`setObjectsForKeysWithDictionary` on any mutable preferences

 ## Proxying preferences with prefix ##
 You can defined a subcategory of preferences prefixed with your own string like that